pathwaycom/llm-app/examples/pipelines/demo-question-answering/README.md

 This demo allows you to:

-- Create a vector store with real-time document indexing from Google Drive, Microsoft 365 SharePoint, or a local directory;
+- Create a Document store with real-time document indexing from Google Drive, Microsoft 365 SharePoint, or a local directory;
 - Connect an OpenAI LLM model of choice to your knowledge base;
 - Get quality, accurate, and precise responses to your questions;
 - Ask questions about folders, files or all your documents easily, with the help of filtering options;